 I knew that the fashion industry was very saturated so I wanted to do something different.
 Quickly I started thinking about my mum and how as she had got older she had felt invisible and irrelevant in the eyes of the fashion industry, despite her wanting to look stylish and modern still.
 So that’s when I got the idea for the-Bias-Cut.com – an online boutique that truly celebrated and empowered discerning, stylish women over 45.

-I love how your mum’s difficulties in finding clothes was the motivation for focusing on fashion for women over 45.
+I love how your mum’s difficulty in finding clothes was the motivation for focusing on fashion for mature women.
 How has that changed the way you look for styles and the designers you choose?

 It has changed it in two ways: